Reaper-Solutions/.github/profile/README.md

 Maintainers of ReaperSanction

-Soon new plugins and an RPG server.
+Soon new plugins if we have time.

-We may change the organization name in the future (all domains names are taken)
+We may change the organization name in the future.